JDElite Flowchart Builder User Guide

 • Right/Bottom nodes

-• For Database ERD all nodes are in the same group.
+• Database ERD nodes are grouped in one category.

-For Logical ERD all nodes are in the same group.
+Logical ERD nodes are grouped in one (separate) category.

 Copying between different diagrams is not accepted.

-You can delete all of the selected graph elements using any combination of:
+You can delete all of the selected graph elements using any of:

 • Remove Selections button on the top toolbar